-Mr. DeNardin has spent over 28 years in the orthopaedics industry.
+Mr. DeNardin has spent over 30 years in the orthopaedics industry.
 He was integral in the purchase of the Diapason Spinal Implant Company by Stryker in 1992.
 Following this, he served as Group Director of Marketing and V.P. of Sales for Sofamor Danek (now Medtronic Spine and Biologics).
 He then served as Senior VP of Sales and Marketing for Lanx before starting his own organization, Genesis Medical Solutions, in 2013.
+Currently, Mr. DeNardin serves as Area VP of Sales Western Region for Alphatec Spine.
 His ability to recruit, develop, and expand a distributor network has contributed to his success in these roles.

 Patrick O'Neill, MBA